stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 ---
 title: 'How to set up a Team Fortress 2 dedicated server on Ubuntu'
+description: 'My walk-though guide for installing and configuring srcds on Ubuntu.
+This article is specifically about Team Fortress 2, however much of this information will apply to other Source games such as Counter Strike: Source, Left 4 Dead, and Half-Life 2: Deathmatch.'
 slug: 2010/11/how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu
 pubDate: 2010-11-27T02:19:14Z
 modDate: 2012-08-20T19:18:15Z